 Turkey That Dogs Can Eat

 Turkey is a healthy protein-filled meat that dogs can enjoy and have added to their diets.
 However, they can’t eat all sources of turkey.
 It’s important to feed them a safe form of turkey that isn’t going to cause health issues.
 The safest form of turkey is plain, unseasoned turkey meat like turkey breast or turkey thighs.
 It’s vital that the turkey being fed to your dog doesn’t contain fatty pieces of skin or cooked bones.
 We’ll discuss why in more detail below.

 Turkey Not to Feed Your Dog

-We’ve established that turkey is safe to feed your dog and that the safest form is plain, unseasoned pieces of turkey meat.
+We’ve established that turkey is safe to feed your dog and that the safest form is plain, unseasoned pieces of turkey meat (or seasoned with a small amount of spices that aren’t harmful to dogs, such as spearmint).
 This is because some parts of the turkey are harmful including;

 Bones can be very harmful if ingested by your dog.
 Cooked bones can splinter and become very sharp which as you can imagine can cause a lot of harmful side effects.
 On the milder scale, bones can cause a tummy upset and in some cases the presence of blood in your dog’s feces.
 In more severe cases, the ingestion of bones can cause intestinal obstruction (a blockage in your dog’s guts preventing the passage of feces), intestinal perforation (a tear through the intestines), or injuries to the mouth/upper gastrointestinal tract from sharp pieces of bones.
 The latter often requires emergency veterinary treatment which might involve; x-rays, ultrasound, intravenous fluids, antibiotics, and emergency surgery.